phe3l/Project_Cloud/readme.md

   - `-W`: Wi-Fi is disconnected.
 - **Motion Status**: Shows `M` when motion is detected and `NM` when no motion is detected.
 - **Temperature**: Displays the current indoor temperature measured by the environmental sensor.
 - **Humidity**: Displays the current indoor humidity level.
+If the humidity is greater than 60% or less than 40%, the text is displayed in red, and an LED alert is triggered.
 - **Air Quality**: Shows the CO2 concentration in parts per million (ppm) as measured by the TVOC gas detector.
+If the CO2 level exceeds 1000 ppm, the text is displayed in red, and an LED alert is triggered.
 - **Weather Information**: Displays images for current and future weather forecasts, fetched from a weather API and updated periodically.
 - **Historical Data Visualization**: By pressing the B button (middle button on the M5Stack), an image displays graphical representations of the last 7 days of data, including CO2 levels, indoor humidity, and temperature.
 Press the B button again to return to the normal display.
 - **Error Messages and Status Updates**: Shows any errors or important status updates to inform the user of the system's current state.